justcb/web3law/README.md

 [Class 2 Notebook](/2-blockchain.ipynb)

 By the end of this class, you should be able to answer the following:
+- What is a blockchain?
+- What are some of the current legal definitions of blockchain?
+Why are they potentially problematic?
 - What was the motivation that led to the development of cryptocurrencies, and what are some defining characteristics of cryptocurrency/blockchain?
-- What are blockchain, bitcoin and decentralized computing platforms?
+- What is the difference between blockchain, bitcoin, and destributed computer protocols?
 - Who are the groups that play a role in operating a cryptocurrency?
 What does each of them do?
-- What were some of the concerns that motivated the creation of Bitcoin and other cryptocurrencies?